Einbahn means one way. And an Einbahnstrasse is, quite simply, a one-way street.

 (The lower sign is the two-way traffic one.
 The upper sign warns of bumps in the road)

-A lot of side streets in Vienna use a one-way system to keep traffic flowing, so expect to see all these signs a lot when driving around the city and away from the main routes.
+A lot of streets in Vienna use a one-way system to keep traffic flowing, so expect to see all these signs a lot when driving around the city (particularly down side streets).